JatinVC/j-chess/README.md

 # J Chess
 ## Basic chess game by JatinVC

+### To run the project:
+Navigate into the repository folder, from the top level run:
+- docker compose -f docker-compose.dev.yml up --build -d

 got bored, fun little project
 Goals:
 - create a multiplayer chess game where people can play against each other